elwayman02/ember-interactivity/README.md

 {{/if}}
 ```

-Each `beaconId` is appended with 'beacon:' for use in `didReportInteractive`:
+Each `beaconId` is prepended with 'beacon:' for use in `didReportInteractive`:

 ```javascript
 // routes/foo.js or components/foo-bar.js